-7.6.3.
+7.7.2.
 Administration of the Skemp fund

-The Richard Skemp Memorial Support Fund Committee will meet during the second meeting of the International Programme Committee (March 2025) and will make its recommendations once decisions on the acceptance or rejection of proposals have been completed.
+The Richard Skemp Memorial Support Fund Committee met during the second meeting of the International Programme Committee (March 2025) and has finalized its recommendations.
+No more applications can be considered for PME48.

 The PME Administrative Manager will contact applicants to inform them about the decision on their grant application and the maximum grant amount awarded.
-This will usually take place before the end of April each year.
 Please note that grants cannot be carried over to future conferences.
 A new application will have to be made for the new conference.

-7.6.4.
+7.7.3.
 Criteria on which a grant may be awarded